Profirator/project-config/docs/configure.md

 ### Configuration Changes in Umbrella

-Signup at - https://umbrella.example.com/admin/ and register website back-ends
+Signup at for a new user at https://umbrella.example.com/admin/

+That first user will automatically become the admin of umbrella.

+Then register website back-ends:

 Configuration -> Website Backends -> Add Website Backend